 Requirement to Have Sound-Producing Devices

-In periods of reduced visibility or whenever a vessel operator needs to signal his or her intentions or position, a sound-producing device is essential.
+In periods of reduced visibility or whenever a boat operator needs to signal his or her intentions or position, a sound-producing device is essential.
 The navigation rules for meeting head-on, crossing, and overtaking situations described in Unit 4 are examples of when sound signals are required.
 The sound-producing device may be a whistle, horn, or bell that is audible for one-half mile.
-All vessels on state and federally controlled waters must have a sound-producing device to communicate.
+All boats on state and federally controlled waters must have a sound-producing device to communicate.

-- Vessels less than 39.4 feet (12 meters) in length, which includes PWCs, are required to carry on board a whistle or horn or some other means to make an efficient sound signal to signal intentions or positions.
+- Boats less than 39.4 feet (12 meters) in length, which includes PWCs, are required to carry on board a whistle or horn or some other means to make an efficient sound signal to signal intentions or positions.